 '''

-/ call to open a video capture logical channel in blocking mode
+/ Open a video capture logical channel in blocking mode /

-/

 fd = open("/dev/video0", O_RDWR);

+if (fd == -1) {

+perror("failed to open Capture device\n");

+return -1;

+}

 / closing of channel /

 close (fd);

 '''

 9.3.2.2.
 Buffer Management

 ISP Capture driver can work with physically non-contiguous buffers.
 It uses the ISP MMU to capture data to buffers scattered to a set of page frames.
 Hence, in user pointer mode the application can allocate buffers in user space, which need not be physically contiguous, and pass this directly to driver for capture operation.
 The only restriction for the user buffer is that, the buffer should be aligned to 32 bytes boundary.
 The driver supports both memory usage modes: